 I'm a professional composer, teacher, and pianist - and I like to keep active doing all three throughout my community.
+On July 31, 2013 TakeLessons featured me on Seattle King 5's morning TV news program - I taught a miniature lesson and discussed the impact of piano lessons on the brain.
 My piano and composition lessons are very in-depth, but also very flexible.
 Because of my thorough knowledge and experience with music, I can teach all ages, skill levels, and an array of important subjects - including piano, ear-training, music theory, improvisation, composition, creativity, music history, ethnomusicology, and percussion.
 I cater to each student's interests as well as incorporate many of these subjects into my piano lessons so that every student gains a thorough understanding of music and becomes a well-rounded musician.

 I started taking Suzuki piano lessons when I was 5 and quickly fell in love with the piano.
 Since the Suzuki method incorporates such thorough ear-training and the ability to play without sheet music, I quickly began to explore my creative side and was improvising on the piano by age 7.
 Naturally, this led to composition!
 Music was flowing through me, and I was able to both improvise and compose my inspirations on the piano.
 I entered and placed in the Reflections state composition contest each year.
 Throughout my youth, I was also very involved with the band (played trumpet), dance, drama and attended many symphonies, ballets, plays and operas - giving me a well-rounded artistic upbringing.